gridsingularity/gsy-matching-engine-sdk/README.md

 ## Overview

-Myco API client is responsible for communicating with a running collaboration of D3A.
-The client uses the API of the D3A external connections in order to be able to dynamically connect to the simulated electrical grid, query the open bids/offers and post trading recommendations back to D3A.
+GSY Myco SDK is responsible for communicating with a running collaboration of GSy Exchange.
+The client uses the API of the GSy Exchange external connections in order to be able to dynamically connect to the simulated electrical grid, query the open bids/offers and post trading recommendations back to GSy Exchange.

-For local test runs of D3A Redis (https://redis.io/) is used as communication protocol.
+For local test runs of GSy Exchange Redis (https://redis.io/) is used as communication protocol.
 In the following commands for the local test run are marked with `LOCAL`.

 For communication with collaborations or canary networks on https://d3a.io, a RESTful API is used.